 Hover and Fly Out Menus, Drop Downs, and Pages that frequently refresh may cause your element to disappear while the menu is closed or the page is refreshing.
 In the Flow Tracker, you will see the Searching for Element symbol.

-Walk-Thru Stops In The Middle
+Walk-Thru Stops in the Middle

-When a Step won’t play, there is likely a problem in the step’s Behavior or Precision Settings.
+When a step won’t play, there is likely a problem in the step’s Behavior or Precision Settings.
 In the Flow Tracker, confirm that the element grade for your step is three bars or more.
-If the element has a high element grade, but is still not appearing, confirm in the Flow Tracker that the Step Play Rule is True.
+If the element has a high element grade but is still not appearing, confirm in the Flow Tracker that the Step Play Rule is true.

-WalkMe Keeps Searching For Element
+WalkMe Keeps Searching for an Element

-If the Element grade is less than 3 bars, try using the enhance settings to find a different element that has 3 bars or more.
-If the Step is a Wait for Condition, it may be still be waiting for the Rule to be True before moving on.
+If the Element grade is less than three bars, try using the enhance settings to find a different element that has three bars or more.
+If the step is a Wait for Condition, it may still be waiting for the Rule to be true before moving on.